React Micro-Frontends with Vite

 At work we use CRA for pretty much all our React apps, except for our micro-frontend (MFE) app, without any ability to customise the configurations with CRA and no desire to use a barely maintained hacky way of doing so, I threw together a proof-of-concept MFE using the latest versions of React, TypeScript and Vite.

 The challenge was, if you navigate to page that uses a MFE you need to load in said MFE's assets.
-Should be easy, just append a script tag to the pages head.
-You do however need to add an id attribute to said script and check that it's been appended before re-fetching the assets.
+Should be easy, just append a script tag to the pages head

 The lifecycle looks something like:

-1. Navigate to page with a MFE
+- Navigate to page with a MFE

-2. Proxy component fetches the manifest
+- Proxy component fetches the manifest

-3. Manifest is read and a script is appended
+- Manifest is read and a

-4. The MFE's main entry is loaded
+is appended - The MFE's main entry is loaded

 But what if the user (or in some cases the app itself) does something to trigger a re-render between steps 2 and 3?

-You would need to either cancel the original process that is fetching and appending the script or implement a check to see if the script hasn't been appended and the manifest isn't being fetched.
+or implement a check to see if the script hasn't been appended and the manifest isn't being fetched.

 If you are thinking that's a lot of work for something that you could just as easily build into the app itself or as a component library to pull in as a dependency, and while that is valid, there are a few reasons why we went with this approach.